 This Privacy Notice template is designed to provide important information

-about your use of personal data to data subjects, as required by the GDPR
+about your use of personal data to data subjects, as required by the UK GDPR

 and the Data Protection Act 2018.